mcmaster-99/Calculator/README.rst

 - What the application does:

-Carries out simple arithmetic calculations.
+Carries out simple arithmetic calculations using the stack data structure.
-This project is from the FreeCodeCamp front end curriculum.

-- Tools Used:
+- Tools used in development:
 1. HTML
 2. CSS
 3. Javascript